-( MALAYSIA There are certain matters subject to statutory protection under the MCA.
-If a shareholder holds at least 25% of the shares in a Malaysian company, it would have veto rights on important shareholders' resolutions such as resolutions to increase or decrease capital, merge with other companies, amend the constitution of the company or wind up the company.
-The MCA also provides relief to minority shareholders against oppressive conduct by the directors of the company by entitling any shareholder of the company to apply to the Malaysian court for an order.
-Upon such an application, the Malaysian court may make any order it thinks fit, including directing or prohibiting any act, or cancelling or varying any transaction or resolution.
-PHILIPPINES All stockholders may exercise their appraisal right or their right to withdraw from the corporation, and demand payment of the fair value of their share, after dissenting from corporate acts involving fundamental changes in corporate structure, such as: Amendment to the AOI to the effect of changing or restricting the rights of any stockholder or class of shares, or of authorizing preferences in any respect superior to those of outstanding shares of any class, or of extending or shortening the term of corporate existence The investment of corporate funds in another corporation or business or for other purposes than those stated in the AOI In case of a sale or disposition of all or substantially all assets of the corporation Mergers or consolidations ¢ SINGAPORE Yes.
+PHILIPPINES All stockholders may exercise their appraisal right or their right to withdraw from the corporation, and demand payment of the fair value of their share, after dissenting from corporate acts involving fundamental changes in corporate structure, such as: Amendment to the AOI to the effect of changing or restricting the rights of any stockholder or class of shares, or of authorizing preferences in any respect superior to those of outstanding shares of any class, or of extending or shortening the term of corporate existence The investment of corporate funds in another corporation or business or for other purposes than those stated in the AOI In case of a sale or disposition of all or substantially all assets of the corporation Mergers or consolidations SINGAPORE Yes.
 Minority shareholders holding 25% or more of the shares in the company are able to veto certain decisions that require special resolution (i.e., 75% approval).
 Minority shareholders may call for meetings.
 Two or more members holding not less than 10% of the total number of issued shares of a company (excluding treasury shares) may call a meeting of the company.
 In addition, members holding not less than 10% of the paid-up capital (excluding paid-up capital held as treasury shares), which carries voting rights at a general meeting, may requisition the directors of the company to convene an extraordinary general meeting within two months of the requisition.
 Minority shareholders have a right to be treated fairly and are entitled to personal remedies in cases of oppression or injustice by the majority shareholders.
 Minority shareholders also have a right to initiate statutory derivative action on behalf of the company for breach of directors' duties.
 Minority shareholders may also seek the just and equitable winding up of the company.

-TAIWAN In case the procedure for convening a shareholders' meeting or the method of adopting resolutions thereat is in contrary to any law, ordinance or the company's Articles of Incorporation, a shareholder may, within 30 days from the date of adoption of the said resolution, enter a petition in the court for annulment of such resolution.
-A shareholder holding 1% or more of the shares is entitled to propose an agenda item in the annual general meeting of shareholders.
+TAIWAN In case the procedure for convening a shareholders' meeting or the method of adopting resolutions thereat is contrary to any law, ordinance or the company's Articles of Incorporation, a shareholder may, within 30 days from the date of adoption of the said resolution, enter a petition in the court for annulment of such resolution.
+A shareholder holding 1% or more of the shares is entitled to (i) propose an agenda item in the annual general meeting of shareholders; (ii) if the company adopts the director nomination scheme, nominate director candidates to the general meeting of shareholders; and (iii) request the court to appoint an auditor to inspect the books and records of the company.
 Any shareholder who has continuously held 3% or more of the total number of outstanding shares of the company for a period of at least one year may request the board of directors to call an extraordinary general meeting of shareholders.
-THAILAND If a person holds at least 25% of the shares in a company, that person would have veto rights on important shareholders' resolutions such as resolutions to increase and decrease capital, merge with other companies, amend the Articles of Association or Memorandum of Association of the company and dissolve the company.
-In a joint stock insurer, a shareholder or a group of shareholders holding 10% or more of the total ordinary shares for a consecutive period of six months or more, or holding a smaller percentage as stipulated in the charter of the company, has the following rights: Nominate candidates to the board of management and the supervision board/board of controllers.
-Review and make an extract of the book of minutes and resolutions of the board of management, mid-year and annual financial statements and reports of the supervision board.
-Request the convening of a general meeting of shareholders.
-Request the supervision board to inspect each issue relating to the management and administration of the operation of the company and other rights in accordance with the charter of the company.
-In a limited liability insurer, any capital contributing member or a group of members holding 10% or more of the charter capital or a smaller percentage as stipulated in the charter of the insurer will have the following rights: Request a meeting of the members' council.
-Inspect, review, or consult transaction monitoring records, books of account and annual financial statements. • Inspect, review, consult or copy the register of members, minutes of meetings and resolutions of the members' council and other files of the company.
-Request a court to cancel a resolution of the members' council within 90 days from the date of closing of a meeting of the members' council if the sequence, procedures and conditions of such meeting or the contents of such resolution are inconsistent with or do not comply with the law and the charter of the insurer.
-Where any capital contributing member of the limited liability insurer holds more than 90% of the charter capital and the charter of the company does not stipulate a smaller percentage, the other group of members automatically has the abovementioned rights.
+THAILAND If a person holds more than 25% of the shares in a company, that person would have veto rights on important shareholders' resolutions such as resolutions to increase and decrease capital, merge with other companies, amend the Articles of Association or Memorandum of Association of the company and dissolve the company.
+Other minority protections can also be designed and put in place in the shareholders' agreement and/or the Articles of Association.